jacedave/jacedave/README.md

-- 👋 Hi, I’m @jacedave My name is Jason
+- 👋 Hi, I’m @jacedave My name is Jason Loosle
-- 👀 I’m interested in ...
-Lots of stuff
+- 👀 I’m interested in the financial industry and how to bring it into the 21st century
-- 🌱 I’m currently learning ...
-Android and other stuff.
-I am a Senior at Dixie State Universiry
+- 🌱 I’m currently about securities in the financial world and becoming an investment advisor
-- 💞️ I’m looking to collaborate on ...
-Not much right now, I am busy
+- 💞️ I’m open to collaborate with others on projects, but my projects currently are just personal
-- 📫 How to reach me ...
-However you desire
+- 📫 How to reach me:
+  - email: jason@ashtonwealth.com
+  - phone: 435-688-9500
+  - twitter
+  - Facebook
+  - Any other means necessary

 <!---
 jacedave/jacedave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.